-This section should provide a description of three other infill downtown projects completed, including those with mixed-use, residential, and parkland components.
-References must include a point of contact, an email address, and a telephone number where the point of contact can be contacted.
-The reference list shall also include the dates when these projects were constructed.
+This section should provide a description of projects completed, including those with mixed-use, residential, and parkland components.
+Included the date of completion of these projects.
+Furnish references, which must include a point of contact, an email address, and a telephone number where the point of contact can be contacted.